chatsimple

 Business acumen means employees understand all parts of the business and how they fit together; they know how it operates on a day-to-day basis, they know how the business generates profit, and they can embrace the company goals.
 Business acumen is necessary because it fosters sound decision-making, cross-departmental collaboration, and improved employee engagement - three pillars that are key to a successful company.
 Without business acumen, your company will suffer, but with it, your company can thrive.

-What Happens When Employees DON’T Have Business Acumen
+What Happens When Employees DON'T Have Business Acumen What Happens When Employees DO Have Business Acumen

 Poor Decision-Making